Weeb-Linux/BambooSound/README.md

 ## What is BambooSound?

-BambooSound is a preset for processing audio output for PulseEffects, with special focus on music listening and gaming.
+BambooSound is a preset for processing audio output for PulseEffects.
 A preset for processing audio input (i.e. microphones) will be available soon.

 ## Why use BambooSound?